yakshith123/inventory-app/README.md

 ## API Documentation
 The API documentation is available at /api/docs.
+Test Instructions
+## Run Tests:

+Ensure your virtual environment is activated.
+Run the following command to execute tests: pytest
+## Test Coverage:

+To check test coverage, you can use: pytest --cov=your_module_name

 ## License
 This project is licensed under the MIT License.